-If you are interested in hosting the program, please email us at email@example.com, and we'll decide which of the two models represents your best interest.
+If you are interested in hosting the program, please email us at firstname.lastname@example.org, and together we'll decide which of the two models represents your best interest.
 If you're interested in attending an open-enrollment course listed below, reach out to pre-register for the event.
 Once the course has reached the minimum number of attendees, you will receive an email from the CPLE stating the course status has moved from Class - Tentative to Class - Confirmed.
 You will be asked to submit payment at that time to complete the registration process.

 As a nonprofit organization, we prefer checks as opposed to credit/purchase cards to avoid associated fees.
 However, we understand purchase cards are preferred by many individuals and agencies, which is perfectly acceptable.
 If you are able to submit payment via check, our mailing address is: